cfengine/documentation/api/enterprise-api-ref/sql-schema/cfdb.markdown

 ## Table: Software

 Software packages installed (according to local package manager) on the hosts.
-More information about CFEngine and package management can be found [here][packages-v2].
+More information about CFEngine and package management can be found [here][packages].

 **Columns:**